 - Dress for the weather outside.
 Ticket holders are often asked to line up along 67th Street outside of the studio before entering the building.
 We waited outside for roughly 30 minutes before being allowed into the building to clear security.

 - You'll need a photo ID with the name matching the reservation to claim your tickets.
 Don't forget to bring a print-out of your ticket reservation.

-- Large packages, shopping bags, suitcases, etc. are not permitted in the studio, so pack minimally.
-(Small purses are allowed.)
+- Large packages, shopping bags, suitcases, etc. are not permitted in the studio, so be sure to pack minimally.
+Small purses are allowed.

 - Smart casual dress is suggested.
 The studio instructions request that folks wear bright, solid colors and look trendy.